All Episodes

 This got people royal today.

-Uh, British music producer Adam Kidron says that when he came up with the idea of a Spanish language version of the national anthem, he saw it as an ode to the millions of immigrants seeking a better life.
+British music producer Adam Kidron says that when he came up with the idea of a Spanish-language version of the national anthem, he saw it as an ode to the millions of immigrants seeking a better life.

-But in the weeks since he announced the tune, which features artists such as Ycliffe Jean, hip hop star Pitt Bull, and Puerto Rican singers Carlos Ponce and Olga Tannin, it's been the target of a fierce backlash.
+But in the week since he announced the tune, which features artists such as Wyclef Jean, hip-hop star Pitt Bull, and Puerto Rican singers Carlos Ponce and Olga Tannen, it's been the target of a fierce backlash.

-Some uh really uh uh uh internet bloggers and others are infuriated by the thought of the Star Smangle Banner sung in a language other than English.
+Internet bloggers and others are infuriated by the thought of the Star-Spangled Banner sung in a language other than English.

-Would the French accept people singing La Marseille in uh in English as a sign of French patriotism?
+Would the French accept people singing La Marseille in English as a sign of French patriotism?

-Of course not, said Mark Cricorian, who is head of the Washington-based Center for Immigration Studies.
+Of course not, said Mark Krikorian, who is head of the Washington-based Center for Immigration Studies.

 They can't possibly be worried about a backlash.

-All this talk that some people are might be able to a few of them worried about a backlash, but uh this is this is an in your face, just like the first one was.
+All this talk that some people are worried, might be a few of them worried about a backlash, but this is an in-your-face, just like the first one was.

 We demand to be exempt from your laws or else.